CONTESTING THE NEGLIGENCE AND VIOLENCE OF THE BORDER REGIME IN CALAIS

 We submitted a report for the periodic review of France by the UN in the autumn of 2022, written in collaboration with Solidarites International and Calais Appeal, in which we presented the severe shortcomings of the state's water supply for displaced people across Northern France.
 Four countries have made recommendations for France to address the issue of water access for displaced people - with many more making recommendations on the protection of displaced people's rights.

 The right to a clean environment is fundamental to a dignified and healthy existence, the local authorities are capable of fulfilling this but choose not to.
-In the absence of any bins for the living sites in Calais, we carry out litter picks every two weeks with the support of the displaced people living there, local Calaisians and other associations.
+In the absence of any bins for the living sites in Calais, we carry out litter picks every months with the support of the displaced people living there, local Calaisians and other associations.

 We are not taking on the responsibility of the state but instead see this as an opportunity to create bonds between different people that have a shared goal of a cleaner environment - local residents, environmental groups etc. Through the summer we hope to mobilise all of these groups and create links - becoming a larger presence to demand for the prefecture to take action.
 You can follow this mobilisation on instagram @calaisploubelle